mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ````
 These environment variables include your Azure credentials to communicate with the Azure api.
 Fill in your `client id`, `tenant id`, `client secret` and `subscription id`.
 The last 4 variables convert your input to Base64 encoded strings, which will be handed over to DKP in the next steps.

-Now you need to define your base cluster:
+Now, define your base cluster:
 ````
 export CLUSTER_NAME="myazurecluster"
 export AZURE_LOCATION="westus"